NY Public Service Commission–licensed ESCO

 Agency; Service

 Seller will establish a natural gas and electricity transportation program for Customer with its LDC in accordance with the LDC’s procedures.
-This may require Customer to enter into a transportation agreement under LDC’s transportation service agreement.
+This may require Customer to enter into a transportation agreement under the LDC’s transportation service agreement.
 If requested, Seller will arrange for transportation of natural gas and/or electricity on Customer’s behalf from the transfer point(s) to the respective LDC’s City Gate.
-Customer authorizes Seller to act as Customer’s designated agent for the arrangement for delivery and transportation of natural gas and/or electricity from transfer point(s) to the respective LDC’s City Gate.
-Seller will act on Customer’s behalf to provide coordination functions hereunder, including, but not limited to nominating, scheduling, and balancing.
+Customer authorizes Seller to act as Customer’s designated agent for the arrangement of delivery and transportation of natural gas and/or electricity from transfer point(s) to the respective LDC’s City Gate.
+Seller will act on Customer’s behalf to provide coordination functions hereunder, including but not limited to nominating, scheduling, and balancing.
 Seller will supply Customer’s full requirements for natural gas and/or electricity at all facilities listed in this Agreement on a firm basis, and will be responsible for any penalties imposed by the LDC for failure to deliver.
-Customer agrees to purchase all its natural gas and/or electricity requirements from Seller on a firm basis.
+Customer agrees to purchase all of its natural gas and/or electricity requirements from Seller on a firm basis.

 Delivery Point, Title and Taxes